inshal1998/DailyTODO/README.md

 # Daily TODO

-Daily TODO is built using Vanilla JS where user can add their daily task.
+Daily TODO is built using Vanilla JS where user can add their daily task .

 ## Installation